Lope de Vega

-Lope de Vega renewed the Spanish theatre at a time when it was starting to become a mass cultural phenomenon.
-He defined its key characteristics, and along with Pedro Calderón de la Barca and Tirso de Molina, took Spanish Baroque theatre to its greatest heights.
-Because of the insight, depth and ease of his plays, he is regarded as one of the greatest dramatists in Western literature, his plays still being produced worldwide.
-He was also considered one of the best lyric poets in the Spanish language and wrote several novels.
-Although not well known in the English-speaking world, his plays were presented in England as early as the 1660s, when diarist Samuel Pepys recorded having attended some adaptations and translations of them, although he omits to mention the author.
+Lope de Vega renewed the literary life of Spanish theatre when it became mass culture, and with the playwrights Pedro Calderón de la Barca and Tirso de Molina defined the characteristics of Spanish Baroque theatre with great insight into the human condition.
+The literary production of Lope de Vega includes 3,000 sonnets, three novels, four novellas, nine epic poems, and approximately 500 stageplays.

-Some 3,000 sonnets, three novels, four novellas, nine epic poems, and about 500 plays are attributed to him.
-Although he has been criticised for putting quantity ahead of quality, nevertheless at least 80 of his plays are considered masterpieces.
-He was a friend of the writer Francisco de Quevedo and an arch-enemy of the dramatist Juan Ruiz de Alarcón.
-The volume of his lifework made him envied by not only contemporary authors such as Cervantes and Luis de Góngora, but also by many others: for instance, Johann Wolfgang von Goethe once wished he had been able to produce such a vast and colourful oeuvre.
+Personally and professionally, Lope de Vega was friend to the writer Francisco de Quevedo and arch-enemy of the dramatist Juan Ruiz de Alarcón.
+The volume of literary works produced by Lope de Vega earned him the envy of his contemporaries, such as Cervantes and Luis de Góngora, and the admiration of Johann Wolfgang von Goethe for such a vast and colourful oeuvre.
+Lope de Vega was also a close friend of Sebastian Francisco de Medrano, founder and president of the Medrano Academy (Poetic Academy of Madrid).
+He would attend Medrano's Academy from 1616 to 1622, and his relationship with Medrano is evident in his El Laurel de Apolo (1630) in silva VII.

 Life

 Youth

-Lope de Vega Carpio was born in Madrid, in the Puerta de Guadalajara to a family of natives of the valley of Carriedo.
+Lope de Vega Carpio was born November 1562 in Madrid, in the Puerta de Guadalajara to a family of natives of the valley of Carriedo.
 His father, Félix de Vega, was an embroiderer.
 Little is known of his mother, Francisca Fernández Flores.
 He later took the distinguished surname of Carpio from his paternal grandmother, Catalina del Carpio.

 After a brief stay in Valladolid, his father moved to Madrid in 1561, perhaps drawn by the possibilities of the new capital city.
 However, Lope de Vega would later affirm that his father arrived in Madrid through a love affair from which his future mother was to rescue him.
 Thus the writer became the fruit of this reconciliation and owed his existence to the same jealousies he would later analyze so much in his dramatic works.

 The first indications of young Lope's genius became apparent in his earliest years.
 His friend and biographer Pérez de Montalbán stated that at the age of five he was already reading Spanish and Latin.
 While he was still unable to write, he would share his breakfast with the older boys in exchange for their help scribing his verses.
 By his tenth birthday, he was translating Latin verse.
 He wrote his first play when he was 12, allegedly El verdadero amante, as he would later affirm in his dedication of the work to his son Lope, although these statements are most probably exaggerations.